gecko984/supervenn/README.md

 ### Basic principle
 The easiest way to explain how supervenn diagrams work, is probably to compare some simple examples to their Euler-Venn counterparts.
-Top row is Euler-Venn diagrams made with [matplotlib-venn](https://github.com/konstantint/matplotlib-venn) package, bottom row id supervenn diagrams.
+Top row is Euler-Venn diagrams made with [matplotlib-venn](https://github.com/konstantint/matplotlib-venn) package, bottom row is supervenn diagrams.

 <img src="https://i.imgur.com/UQKjlQn.png" width=800>